-4 AIR QUALITY EIAP OVERVIEW
+4 AQIA (AIR QUALITY EIAP) OVERVIEW

 The National Environmental Policy Act of 1969 (NEPA) establishes a national policy with goals for the protection, maintenance, and enhancement of the environment, and provides a process for implementing these goals within Federal agencies.
-Under NEPA, the CEQ was established, which is charged with the development of implementing regulations and ensuring Federal agency compliance with NEPA.
-The CEQ regulations mandate that all Federal agencies use a systematic interdisciplinary approach to environmental planning and the evaluation of actions that may affect the environment.
+Under NEPA, the CEQ was established, which is charged with the development of implementing guidance and ensuring Federal agency compliance with NEPA.
 32 CFR Part 989, Environmental Impact Analysis Process (EIAP), outlines the DAF's systematic procedures for the analysis of environmental impacts on installations to ensure DAF compliance with NEPA and the CEQ regulations.
 32 CFR 187, Environmental Effects Abroad of Major DoD Actions, effectively implements NEPA overseas and AFI 32-7091, Environmental Management Outside the United States, identifies requirements for EIAP at Air Force installations in overseas areas.
 Therefore, EIAP applies to DAF actions impacting the environment both within the EPA's jurisdiction and outside the U.S.